dotnet/csharplang/proposals/checked-user-defined-operators.md

 There were suggestions to support `unchecked` keyword at the same position as the `checked` keyword with the following possible meanings:
-- Simply to explicitly reflect the ragular nature of the operator, or
+- Simply to explicitly reflect the regular nature of the operator, or
 - Perhaps to designate a distinct flavor of an operator that is supposed to be used in an `unchecked` context.
 The language could support `op_Addition`, `op_CheckedAddition`, and `op_UncheckedAddition` to help limit the number of breaking changes.
 This adds another layer of complexity that is likely not necessary in most code.

 ### Operator names in ECMA-335